What is Dynamic Host Configuration Protocol (DHCP)?

 Why Do We Need DHCP?

 DHCP servers aren't designed for the common person.
 Well, they are, but only as a side effect.
 DHCP servers were designed to make systems administrators' lives much more manageable.
 Here's why.

 On top of that, systems administrators needed to track IP address information by hand.
-This was during a time when laptops and spreadsheets weren't a thing yet.
-Managing assigned IP addresses for a handful of devices isn't that hard, but can you imagine how difficult it is to track hundreds or thousands of devices spread across a large campus?
+This was when laptops and spreadsheets weren't a thing yet.
+Managing assigned IP addresses for a handful of devices is pretty easy, but can you imagine tracking hundreds or thousands of devices spread across a large campus?
 Mistakes will happen, even in a time during which tablet computers and spreadsheets are plentiful.

 Thus, the DHCP server was born.
-DHCP servers now handle IP address management for all networks, including home networks.
+DHCP servers now manage IP addresses for all networks, including home networks.
 DHCP functions are essential tools for network operators and vendors creating products for the home.